 Penal Code 487 covers grand theft.
 It is also the intentional stealing of another person’s property, but the amount must exceed the state’s statutory amount, which in California is $400.
 Grand theft also includes taking property by force or fear from another person, such as robbery using a firearm or knife, which could also carry the charge of assault with a deadly weapon.

-If you have been arrested and accused of petty theft, it’s imperative that you contact a criminal defense attorney such as Sevens Legal, APC.
-Contact Sevens Legal, APC, today for a free consultation.
+If you have been arrested and accused of petty theft, it’s imperative that you contact a criminal defense attorney such as Sevens Legal Criminal Lawyers.
+Contact Sevens Legal Criminal Lawyers, today for a free consultation.

 Criminal Defense Attorneys